Coronavirus 2019 (COVID-19)

 As a community-based healthcare system, the health and well-being of our patients, employees, and community is our top priority.
 We understand the concern and uncertainty you may be experiencing surrounding the coronavirus (COVID-19) and we are committed to being responsive to the needs of our patients and employees as the situation evolves.

 During this time, First Care has implemented several new procedures in order to keep our patients and employees safe.
 Sanitizing and disinfecting our clinics have continued to be First Care’s top priority.
 In addition, patients can check-in online and enter all registration information from their home or vehicle.
-Some visits can even be done fully in the vehicle.
-Patients with respiratory symptoms can expect to have their visit conducted via telemedicine.
 Last, we ask that patients don’t bring guests or let the guests wait in the car.
 If the visit is for a minor, one healthy guardian can accompany during the visit.
 Other adults or children not being seen should stay at home or in the car.

 We appreciate your understanding that, as a patient, your First Care experience may look different as we navigate through this time together.
 These modifications are to ensure the health and safety of each patient that comes through our doors – whether it be for allergies or more.
 We want to thank you for supporting our employees who are working tirelessly to ensure excellent quality in our clinics.